Aomori Nebuta Matsuri (ねぶた祭)

 After you have secured your viewing spot make sure to walk around the festival area by the Nebuta Museum and Aomori Station to enjoy some entertainment and festival street food.

-Aomori is known for its apples so there are a lot of apple-themed desserts to purchase, we got a yummy hot apple pie from one stand.
+Aomori is known for its apples so there are a lot of apple desserts to purchase, we got a yummy hot apple pie from one stand.
 As for entertainment, we saw local schools perform singing and dance numbers and a couple of well-known shamisen players perform too!

 On the evenings of the festival, the floats are wheeled onto the streets of downtown Aomori.
 As the parade procession begins, the illuminated floats are pushed down the streets moving back and forth toward the crowd to create an entertaining display.

 Alongside the floats are a procession of taiko drummers, flute, and hand cymbal places, and hundreds of dancers dressed in what’s known as a haneto costume.
 The Haneto dancers involved in the festival perform a traditional dance in front and behind the floats while chanting “rassera, rassera.”

 Something unique about this summer festival is that it is open to outside participants.
 Meaning, if you want to participate in the dancing portion, you can!
-You just have to rent or buy a haneto costume that is available at a number of different stores in the city.
+You just have to rent or buy a Haneto costume that is available at several different stores in the city.
 A haneto rental usually costs around 4,000 yen and it is around 7,000 yen to purchase it.

-When we attended Aomori Nebuta Matsuri we were struck with some bad weather and it rained nearly the entire time we were there.
+The year we attended Aomori Nebuta Matsuri we were struck with some bad weather and it rained nearly the entire time we were there.
 Because of this, the floats had to be covered with thick, clear plastic tarps to keep them from being damaged.
-However, the show continued on!
-Just make sure you have some rain gear on you just in case. 😉
+However, the show continued!
+Just make sure you have some rain gear on you just in case.
+The Tohoku Region tends to be cooler in the summer than other areas of Japan like Tokyo, Kyoto, and Osaka.